-Analysis methods

 For both test designs (P800 and BS1534), the ToR requirements in IVAS-8a [16] are defined in the same way.
 All codec-under-test (CuT) conditions have to perform either better than (BT) or not worse than (NWT) certain reference conditions.
 Due to the uncertainty of the auditory data, it is necessary to consider not only the averaged per-condition results, but also the variance/standard deviation and the number of votes.
 For this reason, Student's t-test for independent groups is evaluated on each result of the test and the corresponding reference condition.
 The t-statistic (referred as "T-Stat" in the following) is calculated without the assumption that the variances of test and reference are equal (Welch's t-test).

 T-Stat is compared to t(M), the single-sided 95% confidence level of the inverse t-distribution, which depends on the degree of freedom M, i.e., the number of votes per condition.
 The check result R is then determined according to equation 1.
 Note that R might also show that the CuT is worse than (WT) the reference.